 Pin for Later >>

 Fashion is very fascinating and seeing it around the world makes it even more intriguing.
 Cultures and countries around the world have their own definition of fashion.
 With travelling, I learnt to appreciate what each country has to offer.
+I was in Thailand last year, on Ko Samui island, in beautiful villa, the property of YourKohSamuiVillas.
+That was a memorable travel, with a lot of fashion experiences and wonderful moments.
 Fashion styles also change based on the season.
 Visiting a country in the summer might give you a completely different feel from the winter season.
 This post will give you a little insight of what women tend to wear in some of the countries I have visited: Sri Lanka, Iran, Turkey, Morocco and Italy plus some advice to how you should dress when visiting each one.

 Fashion in Sri Lanka